How to Become a Product Manager

 You may find you already have many of these soft skills thanks to your experience working in other fields – this is your chance to apply those skills to your new role.
 Unfortunately, it’s difficult to gain practice using these skills on your own.
 Product management is ultimately about making connections between people or departments tackling different tasks, effectively bringing them together in support of a common goal.
 It’s a role of great responsibility, but it’s ultimately about supporting a team, not telling it what to do.

 Because Product Managers’ work varies greatly depending on the type of products and companies they’ve contributed to, there’s no single template for how to put together a portfolio.
 Instead, stick to these two principles: first, use your portfolio to highlight your strengths as a Product Manager, whatever they may be, rather than trying to include everything.
-This means focusing on the projects you’re most proud of, but also on using those projects to emphasize your strongest attributes – whether that’s your background in UX design, your mastery of multiple programming languages, or a history of successfully managing large teams of people.
+This means focusing on the projects you’re most proud of, but also on using those projects to emphasize your strongest attributes – whether that’s your background in UX design, the fact that you were able to learn to code with multiple programming languages, or that you have a history of successfully managing large teams of people.

 Your next step will be to get that portfolio in front of potential hirers.
-Sure, you’ll find Product Manager roles all over online job boards – but working Product Managers say networking inside or outside your own company (whether that’s inviting a senior colleague out for coffee or attending a mentorship event) is a better bet than applying cold to a job posting.
+Sure, you’ll find product management roles all over online job boards – but working Product Managers say networking inside or outside your own company (whether that’s inviting a senior colleague out for coffee or attending a mentorship event) is a better bet than applying cold to a product management job posting.

 Depending on where you’re located, there are likely solid opportunities to meet with other people working in the field, such as the Toronto Product Management Association meetup or Product Management New York.
 The bottom line is that while making industry connections and diversifying your skill set will help set you apart, there’s no singular route to landing a job – getting to know more people, and in more areas, is to your benefit.